Neurohm/NNT_DAQ/README.md

 # NNT_DAQ
-Verilog files for a FPGA based data acquisition system.
+Verilog files and python scripts for a FPGA based data acquisition system.